 2. Tabling Method for the work with the computer

-3. Formula Method for the work with the computer
+3. Formula Method for the advanced work with the computer

 Notation - Sonagram Method